rendy-widigdya/9d4f0fc1-7e13-4ae2-bde6-b04918cfe874/README.md

 # SubsequenceFinder

-A .NET library for finding the longest increasing subsequence in a string of integers separated by white space.
+A .NET library for finding the longest contiguous increasing subsequence in a string of integers separated by white space.

 ## Overview

 This project provides functionality to find the longest contiguous increasing subsequence in a string of integers separated by white space with built in exception handling.
+The implementation runs in O(n) time and is fully tested.

 ## Features